3 Ways to Protect Your Retail Business from Theft

 4. Hardware Ownership

 4.1.
 Eligibility Requirements.
 The merchant takes ownership of hardware Ordered by the merchant after completion of the eligibility requirements as defined by Section 2.4 and Section 3.2.
+The specific hardware provided is subject to availability and may change at Quantum Electronic Payments LLC’s discretion.

 5. Taxes and Shipping